 Brokerage accounts are covered by SIPC insurance, which generally covers securities and cash in a brokerage account up to \$500,000 (including up to \$250,000 for cash).
 The maximum SIPC insurance available to you is based on the assets you have in brokerage accounts generally (and not just in the Program) with the same "capacity" as defined by SIPC.
-For example, as with FDIC insurance, your Individual accounts with the same brokerage firm.
+For example, as with FDIC insurance, your Individual accounts with the same brokerage firm will be treated as a separate capacity from your Joint account at that brokerage firm.
 You should review SIPC's definition of separate capacity carefully as you consider the potential amount of SIPC insurance coverage applicable to your account(s).
 Accounts held in the same capacity are combined for purposes of the SIPC protection limits.
 Additional information and a brochure explaining SIPC coverage is available on the SIPC website (www.sipc.org).